 We're excited that you would like to join us for worship.
 We know how daunting visiting a new church can be, so we would like to make your visit as comfortable and welcoming as possible.
 Below are the answers to some frequently asked questions.
-If you have any other questions, please contact Pastor Dan or our Pastoral Resident, Katie Hambrick.
+If you have any other questions, please contact Pastor Dan or Pastor Katie.

 Where should I park?